COVID-19 vaccine availability: Where to find it Saturday - News Break

 “That doesn’t mean they will get it that day, it means they can join the line,” said White House Press Secretary Jen Psaki, describing what the change would mean for ordinary Americans.

-Here are several locations where you can find the vaccine in Indio:
+Here are several locations where you can find the vaccine in Russellville:

 Available vaccine types: Moderna (age 18+), Johnson & Johnson/Janssen (age 18+)